-The leaves in Wisconsin are turning lime green signaling time to start planning a fall color drive.
+The leaves in Wisconsin are turning lime green signaling time to start planning a scenic fall color drive.
 One of the most popular fall drives is along the Mississippi Great River Road from Winona to Wabasha.

 This past spring we extended our exploration of Florida’s Scenic Gulf Coast Highway 98 from Pensacola Beach to south of Tallahassee.
 At Tallahassee, Highway 98 moves away from the coast and technically no longer a coastal drive.
 However, we had heard good things about Cedar Keys, a Gulf resort beach community about 150 miles south of Tallahassee.
 So we took a drive down that far and we really impressed.
 See our article on things to see and do visiting Cedar Key.
 Also found two campgrounds down there we like: Shell Mound County Park and Manatee Springs State Park.

 We also recently finished posting our article on interesting visitor attractions in Dubuque, Iowa along the Great River Road Scenic Drive and updates to our series of article driving along the Natchez Trace National Scenic Drive.

 Some other New Posts you might enjoy: